-Coupang: Online shopping with more foreign and Americoupang can items.
-Free shipping over 30,000w
+Coupang: Online shopping with more foreign and Americoupang; can items.
+Free shipping over 30,000w tools mnemonic images in just 5 minutes a day.

 TRANSLATION & LANGUAGE LEARNING

 Papago: The preferred translation app by most locals because it fares better with common idioms and phrases.